cornell-dti/events-backend-2.0/README.md

 Create a folder in the root of the project called <code>secrets</code>

-Get the private key credential json file from a TPM or PM, and place that file the <code>secrets</code> directory.
+Get the private key credential json file from a TPM or PM, and place that file in the <code>secrets</code> directory.

 Then, get the .env file for Eve from a TPM or PM, and place that on the same level as <code>.gitignore</code>.